 How To Make Your Fresh Water Tank Last Longer When Boondocking

 Boondocking (camping for free out in nature) is one of my favorite ways to camp.
 There is so much beautiful free land that you can stay on, often two weeks at a time.

-Staying out in the same spot and boondock for two weeks takes some planning.
+Staying out in the same spot and boondocking for two weeks takes some planning.
 We need to plan our activities around water.

-Some of them might sound a bit crazy, but we’re doing them for one single reason: to be able to stay out camping and not having to go dump and fill.
+Some of them might sound a bit crazy, but we’re doing them for one single reason: to be able to stay out camping for two weeks and not having to go dump and fill during that time.

 Doing one little water-saving thing might let us stay out for another day, which makes it worth it.